Best road trip apps

-Designed to make it easier to use your apps and phone services while on the road, Android Auto used to be the province of cars with connected dashboard displays, but a major update changes things up by allowing you to use Android Auto's simplified interface and voice commands straight from your phone's screen.
+Designed to make it easier to use your apps and phone services while on the road, Android Auto used to be the province of cars with connected dashboard displays, but you can use Android Auto's simplified interface and voice commands straight from your phone's screen.
 Just mount your Android phone on a cradle or lock, and you're all set.
 Android Auto is designed to work with Google Maps, Play Music, and numerous other apps to help you navigate, control music playback, answer your phone or send off quick replies without becoming a distracted driver.
 With expanded Google Assistant controls, Android Auto just keeps getting better and better.
 A redesigned interface makes it easier to find the apps you want.

 Road tolls can add an unexpected chunk to your travel costs.
 TollSmart (Android, iOS) is a neat trip-planning app that allows you to quickly look up the price of all toll bridges, roadways, and tunnels from start to destination.
 The app allows you to create profiles for a variety of vehicles from the family sedan all the way up to nine-axle vehicles to calculate vehicle-based toll rates.
 The app also includes support for a variety of transponder-based systems like E-ZPass.
 Users can automatically log in toll rates in the app's TollTracker system for easy expense report logging.
 An in-app purchase provides you the ability to compare tolls across multiple proposed routes.